Elod-T/pcrelay/README.md

 If you have the OTA version just download the newest pcrelay.ino file, compile it with your config.
 And then go to http://your.esp.8266.ip/update and then upload your compiled firmware.
 If you have the version without the OTA (TODO) just simply flash it like it is the first time.

 ## Alexa and Google Home support
 It is possible through Home Assistant.
-You have to install [Home Assistant](https://www.home-assistant.io/installation/), then configure the [mqtt broker](https://www.home-assistant.io/integrations/mqtt/), and finally set up [Google Assistant](https://www.home-assistant.io/integrations/google_assistant/) or [Alexa](https://www.home-assistant.io/integrations/alexa/)!
+You have to install [Home Assistant](https://www.home-assistant.io/installation/), then configure the [mqtt broker](https://www.home-assistant.io/integrations/mqtt/), and finally set up [Google Assistant](https://www.home-assistant.io/integrations/google_assistant/), [Alexa](https://www.home-assistant.io/integrations/alexa/) or [Apple Homokit (Siri)](https://www.home-assistant.io/integrations/homekit/)!

 ## TODO
 - [x] Working project with basic functionality